VikranthWebDev/COA_Vikranth/README.md

 ## Experiment 1: Universal Gates – Logic Gates Using NAND & NOR

-**Date:** Pre-lab (foundational experiment)

 ### Objective
 To implement all fundamental logic gates (OR, AND, NOT, XOR, XNOR) using:
 1. Only NAND gates
 2. Only NOR gates

 ### Theory
-NAND and NOR are called **universal gates** because any Boolean function — and therefore any digital circuit — can be built entirely from just one of these gate types.
+NAND and NOR are called **universal gates** because any Boolean function — and therefore any digital circuit can be built entirely from just one of these gate types.
 This property makes them crucial in real-world chip manufacturing, as fabricating a single gate type reduces cost and complexity.

 ### Implementations